Fall of Mazar-i-Sharif: Pakistani volunteers

 As many as 900 Pakistani volunteers reached Mazar-i-Sharif in the following days while the majority of the Taliban were evacuating.
 Many of these fighters were recruited by a Pakistani Mullah, Sufi Mohammed, who used a loudspeaker riveted onto a pickup truck which blared: "Those who die fighting for God don't die!
 Those who go on jihad live forever, in paradise!"

 When these volunteers reached the city in the days when the Taliban were evacuating, many of them were alone and confused.
 The group, chiefly consisting of teenage boys, gathered in the Sultan Razia Girls' School, where they began negotiating their surrender, but hundreds of them were ultimately killed.
 For almost two days as the group gathered in the abandoned Sultan Razia Girls' School and built up their fighting positions, the town officials and Northern Alliance attempted negotiations for their surrender, but the fighters vehemently refused, ultimately killing two peace envoys, one town mullah and a soldier escort.
 All the while they constantly fired at anyone who moved within the vicinity of the building, including civilian bystanders.

 After the envoys' murder, the Northern Alliance began returning fire on the school with machine guns.
 This gun battle went on for hours.
 Inside the battered school, someone scrawled on the walls the words of their mullah, "Die for Pakistan", "Never surrender" and "Our philosophy has been surrender or die."

 At mid-afternoon, U.S. military advisers approved the building for a bombing run.
 Army Col. Rick Thomas of the U.S. Central Command said they had determined the school was an appropriate target.

-Officials from the United Nations and other organisations claimed that a massacre by Northern Alliance troops had followed after the defenders surrendered in the school, moments before an American warplane dropped two, or four, 1000-pound bombs.
+Officials from the United Nations and other organizations claimed that a massacre by Northern Alliance troops had followed after the defenders surrendered in the school, moments before an American warplane dropped two or four half-ton bombs.
 The fighters scattered quickly to escape, and the Northern Alliance shot at them as they fled, resulting in an alleged 800 fatalities.
 Later reports suggested instead that the Northern Alliance had shelled the school, rather than an American warplane dropping bombs on it, but following the battle, United States Air Force Sgt.
 Stephen E. Tomat was awarded the Silver Star for calling in the air strike on six vehicles and the school.